getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/09.tags-and-segments/doc.md

 ### Counts

 A segment's count is worked out by the worker rather than on every page view, so every screen says how old it is ("Counted 4 minutes ago").
 The worker recounts stale segments every **Recount Segments Every** (`segments.count_every_minutes`, 15, on the **Segments** tab); `0` recounts on every worker run, which is useful while you build one and not something to leave on.
 Changing a segment's conditions or list clears its count until the next recount.
+The segment's editor counts as you build it, so after people joined, left or picked up a tag it can show a different number from the list; it then says the list shows the count from its last recount, and **Recount** brings the two together.

 Each segment's row has **Recount** (now), **Duplicate** and **Delete**, and says how many campaigns use it.
 A segment that draft or scheduled campaigns point at cannot be deleted until they point somewhere else.
 A segment that fails to count (usually a field from something no longer installed) raises a dashboard banner, "The segment ... could not be counted".